MicrosoftDocs/entra-powershell-docs/docs/conceptual/recover-deleted-data.md

 TestApp1    aaaaaaaa-bbbb-cccc-1111-222222222222 00001111-aaaa-2222-bbbb-3333cccc4444 AzureADMyOrg   contoso.com
 ```

 After identifying the app to restore, use the [Restore-EntraDeletedDirectoryObject](/powershell/module/microsoft.graph.entra/restore-entradeleteddirectoryobject) cmdlet with the `-Id` parameter to specify the service principal ID.
-Restoring an application doesn’t automatically restore its service principal—you'll need to run this cmdlet separately to restore the deleted service principal.
+Restoring an application doesn’t automatically restore its service principal—you need to run this cmdlet separately to restore the deleted service principal.

 ```powershell
 Connect-Entra -Scopes 'Application.ReadWrite.All'